mila-iqia/mila-docs/docs/Theory_cluster_data.rst

-In general for data parallelism tasks or tasks that communicate infrequently it doesn't make a lot of difference where the processes sit because the communcation bandwitdth and latency will not have a lot of impact on the time it takes to complete the job.
+In general for data parallelism tasks or tasks that communicate infrequently it doesn't make a lot of difference where the processes sit because the communcation bandwidth and latency will not have a lot of impact on the time it takes to complete the job.
 The individual tasks can generally be scheduled indepandantly.